 Dear First Year Student:

 Welcome to USD!
-I’m very pleased you will be joining us in the fall, and trust you are looking forward to the beginning of your legal career.
-The next few years will provide you the opportunity to discover the amazing avenues of the law and develop your own path for your legal future.
+I am very pleased you will be joining us in the fall and trust that you are looking forward to the beginning of your legal career.
+The next few years will provide you with the opportunity to discover fascinating avenues of the law and develop your own path for your legal future.
 Believe it or not, you are about to begin an incredible journey of self-discovery as well.
 You will not be alone in this!
-The faculty, staff, alumni and your student colleagues at USD are here to help you reach your own personal level of success in law school and in the practice of law.
+The faculty, staff, alumni, and your student colleagues at USD are here to help you reach your own personal level of success in law school and in the practice of law.

-As the Dean of Students it is my job (and pleasure) to assist you in meeting your academic goals and to provide you with whatever information you may need to be an active, engaged, successful law student.
-Toward that end, here are just three quick, yet vital tips for success:
+As the Dean of Students it is my job and pleasure to assist you in meeting your academic goals and to provide you with whatever information you may need to be an active, engaged, and successful law student.
+To get you started, here are three quick yet vital tips for success: